 So what is estate planning and why is it so important?

-For a business owner, estate planning also includes succession planning — who will take over a business in the event of death or disability.
-The owner can decide if the successor will buy the business or inherit it.
-Families can reduce conflict by creating a plan that equalizes shares of an estate between family members who are involved in the business and those who are not.
-A complete estate plan may include a wide range of documents, such as a will, trust, financial power of attorney, medical power of attorney, and living will, and for business owners, a funded buy-sell agreement.
+Estate planning is the process of outlining today how you want your assets to be managed and transferred after your death.
+In your estate plan, you designate who should receive which assets and when they should get them.
+You choose who you want to make financial and medical decisions for you if you are unable to do so yourself and who should care for your minor children when you’re gone.
+You can include provisions to help minimize estate taxes and other settlement expenses and provide guidance to your family about your wishes for your funeral, burial, or end-of-life care.
+For a business owner, estate planning also includes succession planning — who will take over your business, when, and how.
+You identify the best person to take over when you are ready to retire or involuntarily leave the business due to death or disability.
+You decide if your successor will buy the business from you (or your estate) or, in the case of a family member, inherit it.
+You can help to diminish family conflict by creating a plan that equalizes shares of your estate between family members involved in the business and those who are not.
+A complete estate plan may include a wide range of documents, including a will, trust, financial power of attorney, medical power of attorney and living will, and for business owners, a funded buy-sell agreement.

-Published Date:October 24, 2018
+Published Date:October 14, 2019

 Categories: It's Your Life